 Creating the Secure Build Server¶

-command.
+You can create the Secure Build virtual server by using the hpvs deploy command by specifying a configuration yaml file as an input for the hpvs deploy command.
 This is the recommended option to provision the instance because of it's ease of use, and is also an easier method of creating multiple instances quickly.

-command to create the virtual server, however this method requires you to enter several configuration information using multiple commands.
+You can also use the hpvs vs create command to create the virtual server, however this method requires you to enter several configuration information using multiple commands.
 For more information about this method, see Create a virtual server by using the hpvs image and hpvs vs create commands.

 Prerequisites¶